Blog

 MIND OVER MATTER: USING THE BRAIN TO MANAGE PAIN EFFECTIVELY

-Chronic pain is estimated to affect up to 25% of the world’s population at any given time and contribute towards several of the leading causes for disability[1].
+Chronic pain is estimated to affect up to 25% of the world’s population at any given time and contributes to several of the leading causes of disability[1].

 What is Pain?

 The processes working behind the scenes to produce pain mimic our experience of it.
-At the micro level, pain is a collection of cellular signals that serve to coordinate an appropriate response towards a harmful stimulus.
+At the micro level, pain is a collection of cellular signals that serve to coordinate an appropriate response toward a harmful stimulus.
 These signals begin in the body at the site of the pain.
 Local cells release substances that activate pain receptors, known as nociceptors.
-The signals get converted into nerve impulses and are sent off to the brain for further processing.
+The signals get converted into nerve impulses and are sent off to the spinal cord and[2] brain for further processing.

 Nociceptors can be triggered by acute or chronic stressors, chemicals, extreme temperatures, or mechanical pressure.
 Chronic illness and tissue damage at the cellular level can also trigger nociceptors in any of these fashions.
 Signals of pain alert multiple systems of the body, which respond accordingly.
 All systems involved inform one another and operate simultaneously to generate the sensation of pain.